juanmiguelnz/az-400-devops/Continuous_Integration/CI.md

 * Task - a ***pre-packaged script*** that performs an action.
 * Artifact - a collection of files and packages ***published by a Run***.
 * Run - represents one execution of a Pipeline.

+# PowerShell DSC
+Declarative Management Platform used by Azure Automation State Configuration.

+## Azure Automation State Configuration
+Has a built-in pull server.
+You can target nodes to automatically receive configurations from this pull server, conform to the desired state, and report back on their compliance.
+Target virtual or physical Windows or Linux machines, in the cloud or on-premises.

+You can configure Azure Automation State Configuration to send data to Azure Monitor Logs so you can review compliance of the Nodes.

+## Local Configuration Manager (LCM)
+	* A component of the Windows Management Framework that's on a Windows Operating System
+	* Responsible for updating the state of a node, like a VM, to match the desired state

+## Push and Pull Architecture in DSC
+* Push Mode
+- An administrator manually sends, or pushes, the configurations toward one or more nodes.
+The LCM makes sure that the state on each node matches what the configuration specifies.
+- Easy to set up.
+It doesn't need its own dedicated infrastructure, and it can run on a laptop.
+Push mode is helpful to test the functionality of DSC.
+You could also use push mode to get a newly imaged machine to the baseline desired state.

+* Pull Mode
+- A pull server holds the configuration information.
+The LCM on each node polls the pull server at regular intervals, by default every 15 minutes, to get the latest configuration details.
+- Useful in an enterprise deployment that spans a large number of machines.
+The LCM regularly polls the pull server and makes sure the nodes are in the desired state.
+If an external tool or team applies hotfixes that result in configuration drift on individual machines, those machines are quickly brought back in line with the configuration you've set.
+This process can help you achieve a state of continuous compliance for your security and regulatory obligations.